syncfusion-content/xamarin-docs/Xamarin/SfCalendar/Restrict-Dates-From-Selection.md

 ## Blackout Dates

-In [SfCalendar](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfCalendar.XForms~Syncfusion.SfCalendar.XForms.SfCalendar.html), BlackoutDates refers the disabled dates that restrict the user from selecting it.
+In `SfCalendar`, BlackoutDates refers the disabled dates that restrict the user from selecting it.
 These dates will be marked with slanted Stripes.

 The BlackoutDays can be achieved in two ways.